MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/04-Ex1-2-use-chat-market-research.md

 8. Once Copilot Chat creates the document, select the link to download it.

 9. After the download is finished, open the document and review it.
 What do you notice?
-    <br/>When Copilot compiles information from its responses into a single document, it sometimes provides a high-level summary rather than repeating the detailed content.
+    <br/>When Copilot compiles information from its responses into a single document, it sometimes provides a high-level summary rather than including the detailed content that it generated.
 This tendency is a good reminder to review AI-generated summaries carefully to determine whether the original, detailed responses contain insights worth retaining.
-    <br/>Let’s assume for the sake of this training that Copilot condensed its earlier detailed responses into a summarized version.
-While a summarized document has its place (such as for an executive presentation), you feel that the presentation to your Sales team colleagues should include the nuances and details found in Copilot’s original responses.
+    <br/>While a summarized document has its place (such as for an executive presentation), you feel that the presentation to your Sales team colleagues should include the nuances and details found in Copilot’s original responses.
-    <br/>To do so, open a blank document in Word and copy and paste into it Copilot Chat’s initial market research plus its subsequent responses to your follow-up questions.
+    <br/>If the document Copilot generated includes the original, detailed research, then save it to your OneDrive as **EcoSense360 market research.docx**.
+However, if Copilot condensed its earlier detailed responses into a summarized version, then open a blank document in Word and copy and paste Copilot Chat’s initial market research into it, along with its subsequent responses to your follow-up questions.
 Save the document to your OneDrive as **EcoSense360 market research.docx**.

+   > [!TIP]
-10. When you copy Copilot responses in order to paste it into a document, you can either highlight the exact content that you want and select Ctrl+C to copy it to your clipboard, or you can select the **Copy** icon at the end of each response.
-If you select the **Copy** icon, the extraneous text that appeared in Copilot’s responses, such as follow-up options or other suggested actions, is copied as well.
-Once you paste the content into your document, you should delete any of this extraneous text that came along for the ride.
+   > When you copy a Copilot response to paste it into a document, you can either highlight the exact content that you want and select Ctrl+C to copy it to your clipboard, or you can select the **Copy** icon at the end of the response.
+If you select the **Copy** icon, any extraneous text that appeared in Copilot’s response, such as follow-up options or other suggested actions, is copied as well.
+Once you paste the content into your document, you should delete any of this extraneous text that was also included.

-11. Close the **EcoSense360 market research.docx** file in Word so that you can reference it when you return to Task 1.
+10. Close the **EcoSense360 market research.docx** file in Word so that you can reference it when you return to Task 1.

 > [!IMPORTANT]
 > At this point, you should return to Task 1.
 By now, the Researcher agent should have hopefully completed its analysis and you can finish Task 1.